Minelab Safari Reviews And Buyers Guide

 Everything about their products make a statement of quality, and professionalism.

 The Minelab Safari looks sleek and feels sturdy.

-The control panel has an LCD display, and not to many buttons keeping it less complicated to navigate.
 They are also positioned really well, which gives another nice touch to the design, letting you operate without having to spend to much time looking at the panel.

 Buttons and Modes of the Minelab Safari

 There are just 11 buttons on the Safari, which as I have said previously makes it less complicated to understand and operate.
 Along with a LCD display that is also easy to operate and read.
 The buttons are as follows.